 Imaging and CT scan

-Gallbladder ultrasonography (US) is the most reliable test in the primary evaluation of gallbladder and cholecystitis.
-However, in the emergency department, a CT scan is required.
+Gallbladder ultrasonography (US) is the most reliable test in the primary evaluation of gallbladder and diagnosis of cholecystitis.
+However, in the emergency department, a CT scan might be required.
 In acute cholecystitis, a hepatobiliary (HIDA) scan is recommended.
 This scan can identify cystic duct obstruction or gallbladder function.
 When there are no gallstones, the addition of cholecystokinin (CCK) may be used to diagnose acalculous cholecystitis.
-An ejection fraction of less than 35% suggests this.

 Other Differential Diagnosis of Acute Abdomen

 - Acute diverticulitis is an inflammation caused by a diverticulum’s micro-perforation.
 A sac-like protrusion of the colon wall is referred to as a diverticulum.
-10% to 25% of patients with diverticulosis may also have diverticulitis.
+Ten to twenty-five percent of patients with diverticulosis may also have diverticulitis.
 Diverticulitis diagnosis can be straightforward or difficult.
-Diverticulitis that isn’t complex doesn’t have any related complications.
-Abscess, fistula, bowel blockage, or outright perforation are all symptoms of complicated diverticulitis.
+Simple diverticulitis has a low rate of related complications.
+Abscess, fistula, bowel blockage, or outright perforation are all instances of complicated diverticulitis.
 Diverticulitis has traditionally been understood and treated as an essentially surgical disease; however, even at its most acute stage, this condition is currently managed medically.
 Abdominal pain with constipation (50%) or diarrhea (35%), abdominal tenderness, nausea and vomiting, and hypoactive bowel sound are signs and symptoms of diverticulitis as well as the part of inflamed bowel contact with the bladder, which is usually called sympathetic cystitis consisting of urinary urgency, may take place.

 - Acute Intestinal ischemia occurs when there is at least a 75% reduction in the blood supply to the bowels and can be classified into mesenteric ischemia, which affects the small intestine, and colonic ischemia, which affects the large intestine.
 Bowel ischemia is associated with a high mortality rate when being discovered late.